Water Bottle Lunges

 Related exercises to discover

 Water bottle lunges is a gym work out exercise that targets glutes & hip flexors and quadriceps and also involves hamstrings.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Wall sit / squats / chair, mountain climbers / alternating knee-ins and stability / swiss / exercise ball squats are related exercise that target the same muscle groups as water bottle lunges.
+Barbell snatch, one-arm kettlebell push and press and battle rope reverse lunges are related exercise that target the same muscle groups as water bottle lunges.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.